Who needs to carry a permit

 Oregon State Marine Board:AIS permit

-- Online - Visit our new online store, purchase your Tyvek permits and print a temporary permit that you can use right away.
+- Online - Visit our online store and print a temporary permit that you can use right away.

-- Tyvek tags can also be purchased from a variety of AIS Permit Dealers statewide.
-The cost of the one year tag is $5 and $10 for two years.
+- The cost of the one-year permit is $5 and $10 for two years.
 Aquatic Invasive Species permits expire on December 31 of the year indicated on the permit.

 •ODFW License Agents